Mix Faster in Logic Pro: The Channel Strip Mindset (Even Without a Channel Strip Plugin)

 You need a channel strip mindset.

-Not a channel strip plugin.
-A mindset.
+Not a plugin.
+A way of working.

 What’s the Channel Strip Mindset?